Ander Herrera: Return to Athletic Bilbao

 On 27 August 2022, Herrera returned to Athletic Bilbao on loan.
 A day later he was presented, with the number 23, at San Mamés in front of 2,000 fans.
 On 17 September he made his second debut as a Lion in a home victory over Rayo Vallecano, replacing Oihan Sancet.
 On 18 October in his first start, he provided a backheel pass to Iñaki Williams to score in the first minute of the fixture against Getafe.

 On 31 January 2023, Athletic exercised their purchase option at no cost.
 On 2 March, he issued a statement expressing his concern about the continuous muscle injuries he was suffering throughout the season which were preventing him from having a sustained run of games.
 On 22 April, after three months without starting, he was in the lineup in a win over Almería.
 In his second season, he was part of the squad which won the Copa del Rey, although he was an unused substitute in the final against Mallorca.
 On 13 June 2024, he extended his contract until 2025.

 Boca Juniors

 On 17 January 2025, Athletic Bilbao and Boca Juniors reached an agreement on the transfer of Herrera.
+Herrera terminated his contract with the club in June 2026.

+Return to Zaragoza

+On 14 July 2026, Herrera returned to boyhood club Zaragoza in the Primera Federación.